pofulu/sparkar-cloner/README.md

 Floating:b,Frequency:n,Color B:c
 ```

-And then you need to add the the following **To Script** varaibles:
+And then you need to add the the following **To Script** variables:

 1. **Floaing** with type `Boolean`

 2. **Frequency** with type `Number`
 3. **Color_B** with type `Vector4`

-After restart, you can set these varaibles in Patch Editor.
+After restart, you can set these variables in Patch Editor.